hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ## 8-Feb-2022

 [15:10:28](#16443330285748TfIew:gitter.im) <gurzgri>:
-Sorry, but I have to object í ½í¸‰
+Sorry, but I have to object ğŸ˜‰

 [20:47:33](#16443532535816IPZys:gitter.im) <BuilderGuy1 (BuilderGuy1)>:
 I need some help with drop-down lists.
 The list of items I want to display is in a predefined block.